Southern United States: Antebellum years

 Cotton became dominant in the lower South after 1800.
 After the invention of the cotton gin, short staple cotton could be grown more widely.
 This led to an explosion of cotton cultivation, especially in the frontier uplands of Georgia, Alabama and other parts of the Deep South, as well as riverfront areas of the Mississippi Delta.
 Migrants poured into those areas in the early decades of the 19th century, when county population figures rose and fell as swells of people kept moving west.
 The expansion of cotton cultivation required more slave labor, and the institution became even more deeply an integral part of the South's economy.

 With the opening up of frontier lands after the government forced most Native Americans to move west of the Mississippi, there was a major migration of both whites and blacks to those territories.
 From the 1820s through the 1850s, more than one million enslaved Africans were transported to the Deep South in forced migration, two-thirds of them by slave traders and the others by masters who moved there.
-Planters in the Upper South sold slaves excess to their needs as they shifted from tobacco to mixed agriculture.
+Planters in the Upper South sold slaves in excess of their needs as they shifted from tobacco to mixed agriculture.
 Many enslaved families were broken up, as planters preferred mostly strong males for field work.

 Two major political issues that festered in the first half of the 19th century caused political alignment along sectional lines, strengthened the identities of North and South as distinct regions with certain strongly opposed interests, and fed the arguments over states' rights that culminated in secession and the Civil War.
 One of these issues concerned the protective tariffs enacted to assist the growth of the manufacturing sector, primarily in the North.
 In 1832, in resistance to federal legislation increasing tariffs, South Carolina passed an ordinance of nullification, a procedure in which a state would, in effect, repeal a Federal law.
 Soon a naval flotilla was sent to Charleston harbor, and the threat of landing ground troops was used to compel the collection of tariffs.
 A compromise was reached by which the tariffs would be gradually reduced, but the underlying argument over states' rights continued to escalate in the following decades.